tylerharter/cs301-projects/fall18/p4/README.md

 Write a function to count the number of movies a given actor has acted in.

-This function is called `countMoviesByActor(actor_name)` and it should return a number, equal to the number of movies in the dataset directed by `actor_name`.
+This function is called `countMoviesByActor(actor_name)` and it should return a number, equal to the number of movies in the dataset in which `actor_name` is among the cast.

 **Hint:** Get the cast for each movie in the dataset and use the string `find()` function you have studied to check if the actor is listed among the cast, and increment a counter accordingly.